 When the nurse acts, an action process transpires.
-This action process by the nurse in a nurse-patient contact is called nursing process.
+This action process by the nurse in a nurse-patient contact is called the nursing process.
 The nurse’s action may be automatic or deliberative.

 Automatic Nursing Actions are nursing actions decided upon for reasons other than the patient’s immediate need.

-Deliberative Nursing Actions are actions decided upon after ascertaining a need and then meeting this need
+Deliberative Nursing Actions are actions decided upon after ascertaining a need and then meeting this need.

 The following list identifies the criteria for deliberative actions:

 - Deliberative actions result from the correct identification of patient needs by validating the nurse’s reaction to patient behavior.